recard-app/recard-card-manager/admin-server/constants/schema-rules/CreditCardSchemaRulesCardDetails.md

 | **Description** | The official marketing name of the credit card. |

 **Rules:**
+- Format: Issuer name followed by card name (e.g., "American Express Gold", "Chase Sapphire Preferred")
+- Do NOT include the word "Card" at the end - it is implied
 - Use the official card name as shown on the card issuer's website
 - Include the full name, not abbreviations
 - Title case formatting

 **Good Examples:**
 - `Chase Sapphire Reserve`
+- `Chase Sapphire Preferred`
 - `American Express Platinum`
+- `American Express Gold`
+- `American Express Blue Cash Everyday`
 - `Capital One Venture X`
 - `Citi Costco`

 **Bad Examples:**
+- `Chase Sapphire Reserve Card` (do not include "Card")
+- `American Express Gold Card` (do not include "Card")
 - `CSR` (abbreviation)
 - `chase sapphire reserve` (wrong case)
 - `CHASE SAPPHIRE RESERVE` (all caps)
+- `Sapphire Reserve` (missing issuer name)

 ---